cbonesteel/m4cro/README.md

 m4cro is a free web application that helps you pick meals from restaurants in your local area in order to stay in the confines of your diet.
-You simply enter your desired macronutrient counts and our database and connected APIs will recommend a list of meals from local resteraunts that fit your macros and give you estimated travel times for pickup.
+You simply enter your desired macronutrient counts and our database and connected APIs will recommend a list of meals from local restaurants that fit your macros and give you estimated travel times for pickup.

 ## Inspiration